FarronF/limerick-council-meetings/meetings/2022/02/17-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 17th February 2022.md

 12.

-Question submitted by Councillor Egan---
+Question submitted by Councillor Egan
+---
 3

 I will ask at the next meeting of the Cappamore Kilmallock Municipal District what the cost of